- Clear sustainable travel policy

 The northwest coast of Portugal is known as the Costa Verde or Green Coast thanks to the abundance of vegetation that backs onto it and the not-so-distant mountains of the Minho countryside.
 As you head north from Porto on this 8-day self-guided coastal walk, you’ll experience the ever-changing coastal landscape of wide sandy beaches, rocky coves, pebble beaches, pleasant seaside towns, and fishing villages.
 You’ll also spend time in the small historical city of Viana do Castelo and end up in the charming town of Caminha at the very top of Portugal, just across the river from Spain.

 While much of the route hugs the coast, you’ll head inland at times to walk through fields, forests, and villages to get a deeper insight into the lifestyle of rural Portuguese communities and small-scale farming practices.

 With relatively short, leisurely walking days, you’ll have plenty of time and energy to explore the towns and villages you stay in and to take breaks en route for a swim or to spend time on the beach.

 Make the most of the ample opportunities to sample the freshest catch of the day and other delicious Portuguese fares from the Minho region.

-If you have more time to spare, you can extend this coastal walking holiday by beginning your walk from Porto or simply spend a few days there and/or continue north into Spain as far as the alluring seaside town of Baiona.
+If you have more time to spare, you can extend this coastal walking holiday by adding a night in Porto.

 Seasonal Notes: This itinerary can be booked from March 1st through October 31st each year, with the low season being from March 1st to April 30th & from October 16th to 31st, and the high season being from May 1st to October 15th.